 Tuesday: Pelješac Peninsula–Island of Mljet–Island of Korčula

-Walk through Mljet National Park, cappuccino in Korčula
+Walk through Mljet National Park

 Wednesday: Island of Korčula–Island of Hvar

 After breakfast, we will unload the bikes and start our ride to the small place of Račišce (approx. 13 km).
 Today’s tour will take us alongside the sea and offers stunning views of the surroundings.
-In Račišce, we will get back on board and set off for the island of Hvar.
+In Račišce, we will invite you to a cappuccino, before we will get back on board and set off for the island of Hvar.
 On our way, lunch will be served, before anchoring in a secluded bay of the small island of Šćedro, where we will enjoy a break for swimming and sunbathing.
 Afterwards we will continue our cruise, heading to Hvar, the capital of the homonymous island.
 After a guided walk through the city, we will take a 20-minute climb to the fortress “Španjola”.
 From here, we can enjoy magnificent views over the old town of Hvar and the offshore islands “Pakleni otoci”.
 After this great experience, we will set off for a nearby bay, where we will spend the night and enjoy Captain’s Dinner.

 Thursday: Island of Hvar–Island of Brač